"Reading can be the great equaliser, allowing all children access to the best of what has been thought and said." Rt Hon Nick Gibb.

 Teaching children to read involves much more than decoding and understanding the words on a page; at Downfield we are passionate about providing a reading curriculum that not only teaches children to read but encourages them to love literature and enjoy books.

-We have very recently updated our reading materials at Downfield.
+We updated our reading materials in 2020.
 The majority of the scheme books children take home are from the Big Cat Collins range.
 These are occasionally supplemented by resources from the Oxford Reading Tree range.
 Further information regarding these materials can be found below.

 A video about our new reading scheme can be found below: